How Soon Can I Eat Ice Cream After Tooth Extraction

 Contact your dentist or dental surgeon immediately if you experience severe or prolonged pain, excessive bleeding, or signs of infection such as fever or swelling.

-How Soon Can I Eat Ice Cream after a Tooth Extraction?
+How Soon Can I Eat Ice Cream After a Tooth Extraction?

 It is generally recommended to avoid eating ice cream for the first few days after tooth extraction.
 It’s safe and best to wait for three days of the postoperative period.